jerhon/honlsoft-v2/blog/2021/2021-06-11-net-6-asp-net-core-minimal-api.md

 One thing I've been jealous of scripting languages over the years is how easily they can be used to build out small and simple applications.
 For example, Node.js has the express library whereby a complete API can be built out in a single file.
-While more complex projects necessitate more framework than that, the required scaffolding for a simple program was fairly low.
+While more complex projects necessitate more framework than that, the required scaffolding for a simple program is fairly low.

 In languages such as C#, prior to .NET 6, to build out a simple API requires some degree of pomp and circumstance.
-It required setting up an MVC application with a WebApplication and Controller.
-Also setting up the pattern required an entry class like Program with a Main method, and a Startup class to configure the web application.
+It required setting up an MVC application with a WebApplication, Controller, an entry class like Program with a Main method, and a Startup class to configure the web application.
-It wasn't difficult, but it likely could be more simple.
+It's not difficult, but it likely could be more simple.

 Enter ASP.Net Core 6...

 # Asp.NET Core 6 and the New Empty Project Template

-With Asp.NET Core 6 and the C# enhancements that have been introduced between C#9 and C#10, a lot of boiler plate code has been removed.
+With changes in Asp.NET Core 6 and the C# enhancements that have been introduced between C#9 and C#10, a lot of boiler plate code has been removed.
 It's now possible to write a simple program in .NET that hosts an API in .NET in a single file.

-The latest boilerplate for an empty ASP.Net Core application in .NET 6 Preview 4 looks close to this.
+The latest boilerplate for an empty ASP.Net Core application in .NET 6 Preview 4 looks something like this:
 (I added in the record, a C#9 feature, to show how easy it is to build out a DTO structure for a simple API.)